Stuart Hadfield Ph.D. Candidate Office: 7LE5 Schapiro Center for Engineering and Physical Science Research (CEPSR)

 Home Page: http://www.cs.columbia.edu/~stuartah

-I am a Ph.D. candidate in the Department of Computer Science
+I received my Ph.D. in 2018 from the Department of Computer Science

 at Columbia University, working in theoretical computer science.
-My advisors are Joseph F. Traub,
+My advisors were Joseph F. Traub,

 Alfred V. Aho, and